saianand32/NFT-WarrantySystem-BITOffensive-/README.md

 ## Future Aspects

-- Improvisong the system design to integerate huge data sets of users and products.
+- Improvising the system design to integerate huge data sets of users and products.
 - Improving the speed of blockchain related transactions on the website.

 ## Authors

   > [Nitish Kumar](https://github.com/technitish9123)